Numerical methods for backward stochastic differential equations: A survey: Backward numerical methods

 for $k\in \{n-1,\cdots, 0\}$ backwards, with $\theta_2 \in (0,1]$.
 The FBSDE and PDE equivalence (Theorem \ref{Th:Equivalence_PDE}) is applied in computing the terminal condition for $Z$.
 Hence, Assumption \ref{Assumption_3} is essential here.
-It is proved \citep{Error_estimates_theta} that the above scheme converges with order of convergence $2$ when $\theta_1 = \theta_2 = 1/2$ and order of convergence $1$ otherwise.
-The resulting conditional expectations are approximated by utilising the Markov property of the approximation of $X$, and by assuming a recombining binomial tree structure of random walk approximation for the Brownian motion.
-After approximating all conditional expectations in this way, we get the numerical algorithm for computing $Y_{j,k}$ and $Z_{j,k}$, which are defined to be the value of the processes $Y$ and $Z$ respectively at node $(j,k)$ in the binomial tree.
+The above scheme is proved in \cite{Error_estimates_theta} to converge with order of convergence $2$ when $\theta_1 = \theta_2 = 1/2$ and order of convergence $1$ otherwise.

-As the order of convergence for the binomial tree approximation is $1$ and this error dominates the error coming from the theta discretization, the overall scheme has order of convergence $1$ for all values of $\theta_1 \in [0,1]$ and $\theta_2 \in (0,1]$.
-We can see that the expression for $Y_{j,k}^{\pi}$ is given implicitly and thus Picard iterations are employed to approximate $Y_{j,k}^{\pi}$.
-We note that the author also applies a theta-approximation approach to develop a numerical scheme for solving reflected BSDEs.